-XML (eXtensible Markup Language) is an extensible markup language that provides structured information: data, documents, configuration, and more.
-XML is called extensible because it does not capture the markup used in documents: you can create markup according to the needs of a specific area, limited only by the rules of XML syntax.
-An XML file is a simple text format that uses custom XML tags to describe the structure of a document and how it should be stored and transported.
+XML (Extensible Markup Language) is an extensible markup language that provides structured information: data, documents, configuration, and more.
+XML is called extensible because it doesn't fix the markup used in documents: you can create markup according to the needs of a particular area, limited only by the rules of XML syntax.
+An XML file is a simple text file that uses XML tags to describe the structure of a document, how it is stored and transported, and the data itself.

 HTTP GET is the most popular of the nine commonly used HTTP methods.
-GET request method is used to retrieve data from the specified URL, cannot contain data in the body of a GET message and should not change the server state.
+The GET request method is used to retrieve data from the specified URL, cannot contain data in the body of the GET request, and should not change the server state.
 The GET method is defined as idempotent, which means that several similar GET requests should have the same effect on the server as a single request.

 HTTP GET Request Example

 GET /echo/ HTTP/1.1

 An example of getting to our XML GET request:

 Get XML Request Example

 An example of a server response to our XML GET request: